se-edu/se-book/gitAndGithub/createPRs/text.md

 **Sending PRs using the `master` branch is less common** than sending PRs using separate branches.
 For example, suppose you wanted to propose two bug fixes that are not related to each other.
 In that case, it is more appropriate to send two separate PRs so that each fix can be reviewed, refined, and merged independently.
 But if you send PRs using the `master` branch only, both fixes (and any other change you do in the `master` branch) will appear in the PRs you create from it.

-**To create another PR** while the current PR is still under review, create a new branch (remember to ==switch back to the `master` first==), add your new proposed change in that branch, and create a new PR following the steps given above.
+**To create another PR** while the current PR is still under review, create a new branch (remember to ==switch back to the `master` branch first==), add your new proposed change in that branch, and create a new PR following the steps given above.

 **It is possible to create PRs within the same repo** e.g., you can create a PR from branch `feature-x` to the `master` branch, within the same repo.
 Doing so will allow the code to be reviewed by other developers (using PR review mechanism) before it is merged.